1. Purpose of policy

 1.2 This policy enables the University to protect and enhance its reputation by adopting a coordinated and consistent approach and creating a coherent, distinctive brand for its representations to external audiences.

-1.3 The policy addresses the management of advertising, brand and corporate identity, design, events, marketing materials, media and social media, merchandise, sponsorship, student ambassadors and volunteers, student recruitment and the website, as well as the application of sustainability principles to marketing and external engagement activities.
+1.3 The policy addresses the management of advertising, brand and corporate identity, design, events, marketing materials, media and social media, merchandise, sponsorship, student ambassadors and volunteers, student recruitment and the website, as well as the application of sustainability principles to Marketing activities.

-1.4 If staff require clarification regarding any of the above terms they should contact Marketing and External Engagement.
+1.4 If staff require clarification regarding any of the above terms they should contact Marketing.

 2. Policy scope and application

 2.1 This policy applies to all staff, students and other individuals working on behalf of the University where University funds and resources are being used to represent the University to external audiences.

 2.2 This policy does not apply to the Innovation Centre Sunshine Coast, which is a controlled entity of the University.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness: